nikhil/nikhil.github.io/_posts/2014-08-25-Generating-a-GIF-from-a-Http-canvas.markdown

 <i class="fa fa-warning"></i>  **Notice:** Running the image capture on the
 javascript itself actually interfered with the javascript code generating the animation.
 It made the animation much slower.
-The only way to make the animation faster is to reduce the rate or frame capture.
+The only way to make the animation faster is to reduce the rate of frame capture.
 This noticeably reduces the quality of the animation.
 {: .notice}